Generate retrospective nowcasts

 This function ingests a list of incomplete reporting triangles and

-point estimates of reporting triangles based on the delay estimated in
+generates a list of point nowcast matrices, based on the delay estimated in

-each triangle.
-It uses the specified n
+each triangle or the corresponding delay passed in.
+It uses the specified

 reporting triangle.